 SLSWA employs over 100 Lifeguards every summer (October to April) to deliver services at over 20 Metropolitan, South West and Great Southern locations.
 Limited opportunities within the Metropolitan region also exist during winter (May to October).

-We are currently recruiting for the 2021/22 season.
-See below for further information and how to apply!
+See below for further information and how to apply to become a Lifeguard.

 As a SLSWA Lifeguard you will help people stay safe while they enjoy the beach.
 If you answer YES to the following statements, then becoming a SLSWA Lifeguard might be for you: